Main estimates and assumptions

 Fair values of derivatives and other financial instruments

-The fair values of financial instruments for which there are no quoted prices in an active market are determined on the basis of mathematical procedures and are influenced by assumptions specific to the instrument.
-Estimates have a significant influence when the fair value is to be determined for financial instruments for which at least one significant parameter is not based on observable market data (Level 3 of the fair value hierarchy).
+The fair values of financial instruments for which there are no quoted prices in an active market are determined on the basis of financial calculation procedures and are influenced by assumptions specific to the instrument.
+Estimates have a particularly significant influence when the fair value needs to be determined for financial instruments for which at least one significant parameter is not based on observable market data (Level 3 of the fair value hierarchy).
 The selection and application of suitable parameters and assumptions require an assessment by management.
 Extrapolation and interpolation procedures have to be applied in particular when data are derived from uncommon market transactions.

 Detailed information can be found in the section entitled “Additional disclosures on financial instruments”.

 Various estimates have to be made in connection with the accounting treatment of inventories.
 For example, individual estimation procedures are applied when quantifying inventories as well as in the determination of the metal yield content.

 Pension provisions and other provisions

 The employees’ company pension scheme in the Aurubis Group includes both defined benefit and defined contribution commitments.